michaelfecher/arch-vagrant-with-cntlm/README.md

 If everything went along the happy path, a separate window with the Windows version of CNTLM and another one with Vagrant will appear.
 If there are any failures within this process, make sure you put the Windows binaries of CNTLM in the correct folder and used your correct credentials.

+After the Vagrant process, you can login in your VM with your entered proxy credentials.
+Enjoy.

+# Improvements
+- **Credentials setup**: For user and developer specific access (git, maven, ...) it is necessary to copy the settings files to the appropriate place.
+- **Install Wizard**: For the provisioning stuff, I'd like to add a wizard, which makes it easier to choose, what packages are need to be installed by Vagrant.
+Currently the adaption of the `devTools.sh` and the `userSpecificStuff.sh` is necessary for the needs of a developer/a development team.